Selenium 4: Understanding Key Features

 Unlike in earlier versions, the Grid will now support IPv6 addresses and one can communicate with the Grid using the HTTPS protocol.
 In Grid 4, the configuration files used for spinning up the grid instances can be written in TOML (Tom’s Obvious, Minimal Language) which will make it easier for humans to understand.

-The Grid in Selenium 4 also comes with an enhanced user-friendly GUI.
+The Selenium 4 Grid also comes with an enhanced user-friendly GUI.
 Overall, the revamped Selenium Grid will enhance the DevOps process as it provides compatibility with tools like Azure, AWS, and more.

 2. Upgraded Selenium IDE